Marine Mammal Commission

 Rice's Whale

 In 2021, the Rice’s whale was recognized as a new species, evolutionarily distinct from other Bryde’s whales around the world.
-Rice’s whale is the only year-round resident baleen whale in the northern Gulf of Mexico.
+Rice’s whale is the only year-round resident baleen whale in the Gulf of Mexico.
 At an estimated population size of only 51 animals, it is one of the world’s most endangered baleen whales.
-Rice’s whales are found primarily between 100 and 400 meters water depth in the northeastern Gulf of Mexico.
-Most sightings occur in the De Soto Canyon area, but there has also been a confirmed sighting and acoustic detections of Rice’s whales by NMFS scientists in the western Gulf of Mexico.
+Rice’s whales are found primarily between 100 and 400 meters water depth.
+The whales occur primarily in the northeastern Gulf, in what is referred to as the species’ core distribution area, but there has also been a confirmed sighting and regular acoustic detections of Rice’s whales in the western Gulf.

 Bryde's/Rice's whale